lukejacksonn/servor/README.md

 ## Features

-– 🗂 Serve static content like scripts, styles, images from a directory – 🖥 Reroute all non-file requests like `/` or `/admin` to a single file
+* 🗂 Serve static content like scripts, styles, images from a directory
+* 🖥 Reroute all non-file requests like `/` or `/admin` to a single file
-- ♻️ Reload the browser when project files get added, removed or modified
+* ♻️ Reload the browser when project files get added, removed or modified
-- ⏱ Install using `npx` and be running in the browser within a second
+* ⏱ Install using `npx` and be running in the browser in a seconds

 Especially compliments projects that rely on platform runtime compilation (static/dynamic imports) over a build time transpile/bundle step as reloads are almost instantaneous regardless of project size.